 Perhaps most influential were the years I spent in war-torn Beirut and in Beijing during the rise of the pro-democracy movement, where I saw physical manifestations of ancient culture torn down to make way for economic gain.
-That kind of transition--the erosion of an urban environment--has captivated me ever since.
+That kind of transition has captivated me ever since.
 I have seen war zones and expansive fields, urban streets and dilapidated rural towns, and I believe that these visual landscapes have memories and meanings.

 Utilizing painting, drawing and sculptural processes, my work examines the tension between erosion and reconstruction.
 I’m interested in the tension in visceral conflicts between utilitarian materials such as construction detritus and art materials and our visceral reaction to that conflict.

 Formally my work speaks to our natural human tendency to find patterns, and our predilection to match what we see to what we know.
 I seek to define patterns in the compositions that intimate a sense of balance within a process that appears to be haphazard, experimental and physical in nature.

 While materiality and abstraction are central formal elements in my work, the conceptual focus of temporality and environment intersect to unmoor traditional notions of the medium of painting.
 I am intrigued by the notion of "urban wabi-sabi,” the traditional Japanese aesthetic underpinned by the acceptance of transience and imperfection and the physicality and conceptual processes found in damage and repair and the building up and wearing down of the surface.

 firstname.lastname@example.org / 507 .
 951 .
 6317

 2017/18 Elements Project, 35 States, BC, Yukon, NWT, Arctic Ocean, Pacific Ocean, Atlantic Ocean, December 2017 - September 2018

 2018 In Search of the Lost Glacier, 125 Live, Rochester, MN (July-Sept)